ibm-cloud-docs/vpc/vsi_is_create_instance.md

    ```
    {: codeblock}

 1. Create a subnet resource or use an existing subnet by referring to the subnet data source.
-For more information, see the Terraform documentation on [ibm_is_subnet](https://registry.terraform.io/providers/IBM-Cloud/ibm/latest/docs/data-sources/is_subnet).
+For more information, see the Terraform documentation on [ibm_is_subnet](https://registry.terraform.io/providers/IBM-Cloud/ibm/latest/docs/data-sources/is_subnet){: external}.

    ```terraform
    resource "ibm_is_subnet" "example_subnet" {